 The Ralph J. Bunche International Affairs Center administers most of the international exchange and study abroad programs for the academic year or semester to qualified undergraduate students, including the English-Speaking Union of the United States-Luard Junior Year Abroad.
-International exchanges and study abroad are possible through several affiliates and reciprocal agreements with the International Student Exchange Program (ISEP), American Institute for Foreign Studies (AIFS), Council on International Educational Exchange (CIEE), Denmark's International Study Program (DIS), the Institute for the International Education of Students (IES), CET Academic Programs, School for International Training (SIT) and Oxford Study Abroad Program (OSAP).
-A minimum grade point average (GPA) of 3.0 is required for consideration on these mid-long term programs and all prospective applicants are carefully evaluated at Howard before permission is granted.
-You must have completed one year on campus before participating in a mid/long term study abroad program.
+Semester and summer international exchanges and study abroad are possible through several affiliates and reciprocal agreements with Study Abroad Providers: ISEP, AIFS, CIEE, IES, CET, UMN, & ISA/TEAN.
+A minimum grade point average (GPA) of 3.0 is recommended for consideration on these programs and all prospective applicants are carefully evaluated at Howard before permission is granted.
+You must have completed one year on campus before participating in a semester term study abroad program.
+Additional international experiences and internships may be accessed through participating in the Patricia Roberts Harris Fellowship, State Department Fellowships and on campus programming.

-For additional information, please visit the Ralph J. Bunche International Affairs Center at 2218 Sixth Street, visit www.global.howard.edu/Ralph-J-Bunche/ or call (202) 806-4363.
+For additional information, please visit the Ralph J. Bunche International Affairs Center at 2218 Sixth Street, visit www.global.howard.edu/Ralph-J-Bunche/, call 202-806-4363, or email BuncheCenter@howard.edu.